flutter/website/src/resources/faq.md

 ### How big is the Flutter engine?

-In September 2018, we measured the size of a
+In October 2018, we measured the size of a
 [minimal Flutter app](https://github.com/flutter/flutter/tree/60d223c20c44424e3c8031d019270d22bab35df6/examples/hello_world)
-(no Material Components, just a single `Center` widget, built with `flutter build apk`), bundled and compressed as a release APK, to be approximately 4.48MB.
+(no Material Components, just a single `Center` widget, built with `flutter build apk`), bundled and compressed as a release APK, to be approximately 4.28 MB.

 For this simple app,
-the core engine is approximately 3MB (compressed), the framework + app code is approximately 857.5KB (compressed), the LICENSE file is 54KB (compressed), necessary Java code (classes.dex) is 61KB (compressed), and there is approximately 449KB of (compressed) ICU data.
+the core engine is approximately 2.86 MB (compressed), the framework + app code is approximately 818 KB (compressed), the LICENSE file is 54 KB (compressed), necessary Java code (classes.dex) is 62 KB (compressed), and there is approximately 449 KB of (compressed) ICU data.

 Of course, YMMV, and we recommend that you measure your own app, by running `flutter build apk` and looking at